TomPace101/nanopore_diffusion/new_notes.md

 Maybe we even need a way to compare yaml files other than just bytewise.
 For example, compare floats to a limited precision.

-_TODO_ the homogenization simulation requests don't have no property schema, and an incomplete docstring
+_TODO_ the homogenization simulation requests have no property schema, and an incomplete docstring

 _ISSUE_ the mpi test won't work if the output isn't cleaned up first, because it just keeps appending.
 Maybe debug needs a file deletion request, which we run before the MPI test in this case.
-But see below about doit.

 _FEATURE_ run with doit without dodo.
 See old notes about this.
 This requires digging into doit and copying out some of its code.
 The advantage is obvious: less time waiting for things to rerun.
-Maybe, before any individual request is run, it's output (alone) is deleted.
-Probably don't even bother to check for deleting folders this way.
-Maybe there's a request type to help with this?
-Something new in cleanup?

 _ISSUE_ output pvd files are cleaned, but their corresponding vtu files are not This is because the request doesn't know about these files.